moby/moby/docs/sources/reference/builder.md

     COPY test aDir/          # adds "test" to `WORKDIR`/aDir/

-All new files and directories are created with a UID and GID of 0.
+All files and directories copied to the filesystem of the container (using `COPY`) are owned by the current user set by the `USER` instruction (or UID and GID of 0, if no user has been set).

+> **Note**:
+> In the past, `Dockerfile`s didn't change the owner of copied files to the
+> currently set `USER`.
+They rather changed the owner to `root` (similar to
+> `ADD`s behaviour).
+Images built from `Dockerfile`s written at that time remain
+> essentially unchanged -- other than potentially containing `no-op` `chown`
+> layers.
+However, it is recommended that you update your `Dockerfile`s to take
+> advantage of this functionality.

 > **Note**:
 > If you build using STDIN (`docker build - < somefile`), there is no